fleetdm/fleet/docs/REST API/rest-api.md

 _Available in Fleet Premium_

 List software that can or will be automatically installed during macOS setup.
-If `included_during_setup` is `true` it will be installed during setup.
+If `install_during_setup` is `true` it will be installed during setup.

 `GET /api/v1/fleet/setup_experience/software`